top of page

 Educating Mindfully Framework (1).png

 Since mindfulness-based learning is based in embodied practices, there is no one avenue or prescribed method to follow.
-There are many different paths that are differentiated for each person; for this reason, the Educating Mindfully Framework was developed to provide guiding foundational principles around mindfulness-based learning that are holistic in nature, as well as broad and adaptable.
-This framework and the narrative that accompanies it were created to find an accessible way to explore concepts that can often feel abstract and ethereal.
+There are many different paths that are differentiated for each person; for this reason, the Educating Mindfully Mindfulness-Based Learning Framework was developed to provide guiding foundational principles around mindfulness-based learning that are holistic in nature, as well as broad and adaptable.
+This framework was created to find an accessible way to explore concepts that can often feel abstract.
 Instead of typical implementation procedures, we offer a reframing lens of cultivating an evolving educational ecosystem.
 An ecosystem provides a certain sense of stability yet is constantly changing.
 Every component within the ecosystem is interconnected and provides nourishment for the other components with which it interacts.
+Learn how to integrate the framework through our micro-credential program.

 Mindfulness-Based Learning Skill Progression

-The mindfulness-based learning skill progression becomes a continuum for the development of social and emotional skills through mindfulness and embodiment.
-It takes the current foundational awareness and moves into connection.
+The mindfulness-based learning skill progression becomes a continuum for the development of skills across all domains, especailly social and emotional, through mindfulness and embodiment.
+It takes the current foundational awareness of social and emotional learning and moves into connection as a bridge.

 • Defines each mindfulness-based learning skill